 The appendix is a small pouch of tissue that sits inside the colon.
 It is located in the lower right section of the abdomen.

 In addition to diarrhea, nausea, and vomiting, symptoms of appendicitis may include:

 Anaphylaxis happens quickly and can be fatal.
 Symptoms may include:

-The complications to watch out for depend on the cause of the vomiting, diarrhea, and stomach pain.
+The complications depend on the cause of the vomiting, diarrhea, and stomach pain.

 The right treatment for vomiting, diarrhea, and stomach pain depends on the cause of these symptoms.

 Many cases of nausea, vomiting, and diarrhea are nothing to be alarmed by and resolve in a few days.
 In the meantime, it is important to get plenty of rest and drink plenty of fluids to prevent and treat dehydration.

 If symptoms are severe or persistent, dietary changes, adjustments to current medications, or medical treatments may be necessary.
 These treatments may include: